Monastic Services - the eight daily offices

 Compline over, they walked in silence to the dormitory, and had to follow a strict routine even in going to bed.
 They could not read or sing, and in getting into bed had to “sit down first, then turn their legs under the coverlet, then to take off their shoes, and to sleep in their shirt, drawers and gaiters”.
 Today you are hearing just the lesser services of just one monastic day which we hope gives a glimpse of the daily round of monastic life at St. Bees Priory 500 years ago.

-From the guide written by Doug Sim for the Midsummer Day of Eight Devotional Services, as done from time to time at St Bees Priory.
+From the guide written by Doug Sim for the Midsummer Day of Eight Devotional Services, as done from time to time at St Bees Priory in the 1990s.